Exact orbifold fillings of contact manifolds: Symplectic cohomology of exact orbifold fillings

 \subsubsection{Orientations.}

 Orientations for moduli spaces in Hamiltonian-Floer cohomology has been introduced in \cite{orientation}.
-Since the Fredholm setup in orbifold case is the same as the manifold case, we can adapt the same strategy with one caveat: when an orbit has isotropy, the isotropy acts on the orientation line.
-If the action does not preserve orientation, then we can not assign orientations to generators consistently.
+Since the Fredholm setup in the orbifold case is the same as the manifold case, we can adapt the same strategy with one caveat: when an orbit has isotropy, the isotropy acts on the orientation line, and if the action does not preserve the orientations, then one cannot assign orientations to generators consistently.
 Luckily, we will never run into such situation.
 We will explain this claim following the setup in \cite[\S 1.4]{viterbo}.